Rotherfield – St Denys

 The boarded wagon roof of the north chapel is also C15, with bosses, which include grotesque heads and the badge of the Nevilles, to whom it belonged and who may have supported the other work.
 The nave roof is similar, but unboarded, with moulded main timbers.
 The lack of a clerestory makes the interior dark.
 The biggest element of display apart from the tower is the five-light east window of panelled tracery.
 Of the same date is a two-light square-headed lowside in the blocked south arch of the chancel.
 It cuts into the outline, so whatever stood here was removed at this time or earlier.

 The Sharpe drawing shows the south side much as today except for the aisle windows.
 This includes the massive diagonal buttress at the east end, which is post-Reformation.
 The date of 1730 on the porch may give the date of alterations to the upper part.
-In 1873-74 R Nevill (who was not related to the Nevilles) restored the chancel (B 31 p212).
+In the note of his visit in 1847 Sir Stephen Glynne refers to a recent restoration of the chancel (SRS 101 p237), but there is no evidence of this since in 1873-74 R Nevill (who was not related to the Nevilles) restored it again (B 31 p212).
 He designed the main fittings (see below), restored the east window and procured new glass.
 The work was well done and is interesting in its own right, without obscuring the phases of development.
 The rest followed in stages between 1889 and 1893 under J Medland and C E Powell (B 66 p21), who were associates of Nevill.
 E Christian is said to have overseen the later stages and to have approved what had been done (ibid).
 All the work between 1873 and 1893 is said to have cost £3470 (KD 1899).

 Most recently the spire fell in the hurricane of 1987, damaging the west end of the north aisle.
 The repairs by R Wood included a new spire of identical profile with a stainless steel frame.
 He has described how this was lifted into place by helicopter (CBg 15 ibid).